 Thalassemia trait is commonly detected when routine peripheral blood smear and complete blood count show microcytic anemia and elevated red cell count.
 If desired, the diagnosis of beta thalassemia trait can be confirmed with quantitative hemoglobin studies.
 No intervention is needed; in women, anemia can be worsened by pregnancy.

 More severe thalassemias are suspected in patients with a family history, suggestive symptoms or signs, or microcytic hemolytic anemia.
-If thalassemias are suspected, laboratory tests for microcytic and hemolytic anemias and quantitative hemoglobin studies are done.
+If thalassemias are suspected, laboratory tests for microcytic and hemolytic anemias and quantitative hemoglobin studies (measurement of the quantities of different hemoglobin types) are done.
 Serum bilirubin, iron, and ferritin levels are increased.

 In beta-thalassemia major, anemia is severe, often with hemoglobin ≤ 6 g/dL (≤ 60 g/L).
-Red blood cell count is elevated relative to hemoglobin because the cells are very microcytic.
+The red blood cell count is elevated relative to hemoglobin, and the cells are very microcytic.
 The blood smear is virtually diagnostic, with many nucleated erythroblasts; target cells; small, pale red blood cells; and punctate and diffuse basophilia.

-In quantitative hemoglobin studies, elevation of Hb A2 is diagnostic for beta-thalassemia minor.
-In beta-thalassemia major, Hb F is usually increased, sometimes to as much as 90%, and Hb A2 is usually elevated to > 3%.
+In quantitative hemoglobin studies, mild elevation of Hb A2 only is diagnostic for beta-thalassemia minor.
+In beta-thalassemia major, Hb F is also usually increased, sometimes to as much as 90%, and Hb A2 is usually elevated to > 3%.

 Hb H disease can be diagnosed by demonstrating the fast-migrating Hb H or Bart’s fractions on hemoglobin electrophoresis.
 The specific molecular defect can be characterized but does not alter the clinical approach.